talon-one/talon_one.js/docs/ManagementApi.md

 let apiInstance = new TalonOne.ManagementApi();
 let applicationId = 56; // Number | The ID of the Application.
 It is displayed in your Talon.One deployment URL. let campaignId = 56; // Number | The ID of the campaign.
 It is displayed in your Talon.One deployment URL. let collectionId = 56; // Number | The ID of the collection.
-You can get it with the [List collection in account](#operation/listCollectionsInApplication) endpoint. apiInstance.deleteCollection(applicationId, campaignId, collectionId).then(() => {
+You can get it with the [List collections in Application](#operation/listCollectionsInApplication) endpoint. apiInstance.deleteCollection(applicationId, campaignId, collectionId).then(() => {
   console.log('API called successfully.');
 }, (error) => {